rossmacarthur/advent/README.md

 **Where**

 - `parse_input` is a function that returns any type `I` implementing `Clone`.
 - Each part function takes `I` as an argument and returns something implementing `Display`.

-Ordinary runs of the program will run each part once and print out the output.
-Passing `--bench` to your program to perform a benchmark.
+Finally, `finish()` will instantiate a command line interface and run the program.
+Ordinary runs will run each part once and output the answers.
+Passing `--bench` to the program will perform a benchmark.
 That's all!
 You're free to structure your program however else you want.
 See [template.rs](./crates/cli/src/template.rs) for the template I use or any of the solutions in this crate for an example.

 Run and benchmark output: